 It Also Affects Brain Health

-Take this two-minute test and you’ll see why.
+Take this two-minute test and you’ll see why you should stop multitasking and focus on one thing at a time.

 So you think you’re good at multitasking?
 You can talk on the phone, write an email and schedule a dentist appointment online all at once, can you?